Atlassian Confluence Integration

 Option 1: One-Command Installation

-npx mcpbar install aashari/mcp-server-atlassian-confluence -c claude
+npx mcpbar@latest install aashari/mcp-server-atlassian-confluence -c claude

 This command will automatically install and configure the Atlassian Confluence Integration MCP server for your selected client.